Franca-Okpes/LITA_Capstone_Project/README.md

 # LITA_Capstone_Project

 ## Project Title: Sales Performance Analysis for a Retail Store

 ### Project Overview
+---
 This repository contains an analysis of retail store sales performance.
 The project explores sales data to identify key insights, including top-selling products, regional performance, and monthly sales trends.
 The goal is to create an interactive Power BI dashboard that effectively visualizes these findings.

 ### Data Sources
+---
  The primary source of Data used here is a DataSale.xlsx which is an open source Data that can be freely downleaded from an open source online such as Kaggleor FRED or any other Data repository site.

 ### Tools Used
+---
-The tools used in this retail shop analysis analysis are
+The tools used in analysing the Dataset from the retail shop are
 -  Microsoft Excel [Download Here](https://www.microsoft.com)
    1. For Data cleaning
    2. For Analysis